JetBrains/intellij-sdk-docs/topics/reference_guide/new_project_wizard.md

 To create project wizards for non-Java IDEs (for example, [PyCharm](https://www.jetbrains.com/pycharm/)), implement [`DirectoryProjectGenerator`](%gh-ic%/platform/platform-impl/src/com/intellij/platform/DirectoryProjectGenerator.java) and register it in the <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.directoryProjectGenerator"/></include>.

-### What is the status of `com.intellij.moduleBuilder`?

-The [`ModuleBuilder`](%gh-ic%/platform/lang-core/src/com/intellij/ide/util/projectWizard/ModuleBuilder.java) API is still supported but is not recommended to use in new projects.